pabloariasal/pabloariasal.github.io/_drafts/couring.md

 }
 ```

 Here we are using the [thread-pool library](https://github.com/bshoshany/thread-pool) (please go on github and give it some love) to run individual iterations of the for-loop in parallel.
 Every thread receives a fixed number of iterations, denoted by the range [a,b).
-You can also use openMP, the idea is the same.
+You can also use openMP, `std::async`, or `std::thread`, etc. The idea is the same.

-This is better, even when the threads are still being blocked on the `read` syscall, we are now processing multiple files in parallel.
+This is better, even when the threads are still being blocked on `read`, we are now processing multiple files in parallel.
 The overhead in terms of code changes is very small, and it opens further optimization opportunities: we can for example allocate a single buffer per thread that can be reused by multiple files.

 For many applications this approach is more than sufficient, but imagine that you developing a web server, listening to hundreds of socket connections at once.
 Would you create a thread per socket?
 Probably not.
 What you need is a way of telling the OS: "I'm interested in these sockets, let me know when any of them has any data to be read".
 What you need is asynchronous I/O.

-# Linux `io_uring`
+# Next Attempt: io_uring

-`io_uring` is a new asynchronous I/O API available in the Linux kernel (version 5.1 upwards).
-This is not the first API of its kind, there are other options available in the kernel, like `epoll`, `poll`, `select` and `aio`, all with their issues and limitations. `io_uring` aims to start a new page and become the standard API for all asynchronous I/O operations in the kernel.
+io_uring is a new asynchronous I/O API available in the Linux kernel (version 5.1 upwards).
+This is not the first API of its kind, there are other options available in the kernel, like `epoll`, `poll`, `select` and `aio`, all with their issues and limitations. io_uring aims to start a new page and become the standard API for all asynchronous I/O operations in the kernel.

-The API is called `io_uring` because its based on two ring buffers: the submission queue and the completion queue.
+The API is called io_uring because its based on two ring buffers: the submission queue and the completion queue.
 The buffers are shared between user code and the kernel and writing to or reading from them does not require system calls or copies.
-Ring buffers are an efficient way for implementing FIFO queues.

 The idea is simple: user code writes requests into the submission queue and submits them to the kernel, the kernel consumes the requests in the queue, performs the requested operations, and writes the results into the completion queue.
 User code can asynchronously retrieve the completed requests from the queue at a later point.

 <img src="{{ site.baseurl }}/assets/img/gollum_iouring.png" width="500" height="auto">

-The raw API of `io_uring` is a little complex, this is why programs usually use a wrapper library called `liburing` (created by Jens Axboe, original author of `io_uring`), which extracts most of the boilerplate away and provides convenient utilities for using `io_uring`.
+The raw API of io_uring is a little complex, this is why programs usually use a wrapper library called `liburing` (created by Jens Axboe, original author of io_uring), which extracts most of the boilerplate away and provides convenient utilities for using io_uring.

+## Parsing OBJs with `liburing`

 We will now implement our program using `liburing`.

-# Third Attempt: `liburing`

-First of all we define a thin wrapper RAII class that initialized an `io_uring` object and frees it upon destruction:
+First of all we define a thin wrapper RAII class that initializes an io_uring object and frees it upon destruction:

 ```cpp
 class IOUring {